agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 that the theorem observes a fundamental *tradeoff* between consistency and availability; this tradeoff is amplified by suboptimal network performance.
-While the CAP theorem rules out highly idealized systems that maintain perfect consistency and high availability under realistic conditions, it does not inherently rule out systems that typically provide moderate amounts of both.
+While the CAP theorem rules out highly idealized systems that maintain strong consistency and high availability in spite of network connectivity issues, it does not inherently rule out systems that typically provide moderate amounts of both.

 What does it mean to have an "amount" of consistency?
 This idea is made precise by continuous consistency models, i.e. formal measures of